Professional practice

 • Advised (as sole counsel) the former directors of a BVI company in relation to various issues of limitation and contribution arising in connection with claims for misfeasance brought against them by the liquidator of the company.

-• Acted (as sole counsel) in application before the Commercial Division of the BVI High Court seeking summary judgment on the claimant’s claims for declaratory relief that he is the sole beneficial owner of all the issued shares in two BVI companies, and an order rectifying the register of members for those two companies to record him as the sole registered holder of those shares.
+• Acted (as sole counsel) in an application before the Commercial Division of the BVI High Court seeking summary judgment on the claimant’s claims for declaratory relief that he is the sole beneficial owner of all the issued shares in two BVI companies, and an order rectifying the register of members for those two companies to record him as the sole registered holder of those shares.

 • Acted (as sole counsel) for the former liquidator of a BVI company in connection with an application before the Commercial Division of the BVI High Court for declaratory relief confirming that the company was validly dissolved and for other associated relief restricting certain other parties’ ability to challenge that dissolution.